 The transfer of real estate is subject to land transfer tax, which is to be paid by the seller, but is usually covered by the buyer.
-Sales of real estate are generally exempt from value added tax but it is possible for the seller to opt into it in order to retain the right to deduct input tax (Vorsteuerabzug).
+Sales of real estate are generally exempt from VAT but it is possible for the seller to opt into it in order to retain the right to deduct input tax (Vorsteuera-bzug).
 However, this will usually only be the case if a subsequent purchaser is equally entitled to deduct input tax.